xixipi-lining/iceberg-rest-catalog/README.md

 # iceberg-rest-catalog

-iceberg rest spec version: 0.14.1
+The current project depends on iceberg-go, and the version of the iceberg rest spec that iceberg-go depends on is 0.14.1.